 Sir Jonathan Miller CBE

-Polymath and distinguished supporter of Humanism
+Polymath and Patron of the BHA

 Not believing in religion is very widespread and very longstanding but I think this community gets overlooked.
 There is a large unrepresented constituency of people for whom religion doesn’t enter their heads, or at least they do not employ religious ways of thinking.